LaurentGENTY/LIARA-RFID-data-retrieving/README.md

     * numpy
     * mpl_toolkits
     * progressbar2
+    * scipy

 - Any IDE (but developped with Visual Studio Community 2017)

 * That's all !

 - OPTIONNAL
   - Anaconda Navigator -> Jupyter : thanks to this software, most of the previous libraries will be already installed.
 However, the use of Jupyter (compilation, coding, etc...) has few defaults such as you won't be able to manipulate interactively the generated graphs.
-But if libraries are not installed (suchs as progressbar2 or pandas_datareader... if I remember right) you can install them with the Anaconda Prompt by following the same commands as before
+But if libraries are not installed (suchs as progressbar2 or pandas_datareader... if I remember right) you can install them with the Anaconda Prompt by following the same commands as before OR with the special Anaconda Prompt command : `conda install [package]`

 Use :
   The project is divided in 2 parts : the data's retrieve and the data's process.
-To organize your experiment protocol you can read (in French though) the protocol is followed to retrieve my data with different distances, different angles, etc... at   https://drive.google.com/open?id=1TB08JN2wnAQReUNQhscYbAWte_s2hVMOCmmyfXoR4io
+To organize your experiment protocol you can read (in French though) the protocol is followed to retrieve my data with different distances, different angles, etc... at   https://drive.google.com/open?id=1PFWO7Ai32NR40S6mu2_ZYgtYqD_iwEEh

   - First step : retrieve the data
     - First of all, you will need to place an object on a specific position in the laboratory : for instance at 10 cm from the first antenna.
 When you made a specific configuration in the laboratory you we be able to start the C# project.